arcadien/tinySensor/README.md

 TinySensor aims to provide a customisable firmware and a hardware design for low-power environment sensors using wireless communication.

 In the complete system, data is processed by a [Domoticz](https://domoticz.com/)/[RFlink](http://www.rflink.nl/blog2/) couple.
+Data decoding is also tested using [RTL_433](https://github.com/merbanan/rtl_433) decoder.
+Large part of the code, especially wireless encoders, are unit-tested.

 ## Supported MCUs
 * ATTiny84a
+* ATMega328p (ongoing)

 ## Supported sensors
 * I2C sensors (eg. [Bosch BME/BMP280](https://www.bosch-sensortec.com/bst/products/all_products/bme280))